 When applying to Cheshire Constabulary, you will progress through seven stages.
 These stages are listed below to help you understand the process you are about to embark on.
 All candidates are required to successfully pass every stage of the process to be recruited as a Police Constable.

 We are an equal opportunities employer and are committed to attracting, supporting and developing a workforce representative of the communities that we police and serve.
 We strive to ensure that all personnel practices, including recruitment are applied consistently and fairly.
 As such we expect all staff involved in the recruitment process to share this commitment.

-Therefore, throughout the recruitment process, the members of staff and assessors involved are engaged with our Positive Action initiatives, ensuring that the principles of the Equality Act are adhered to.
+Therefore, throughout the recruitment process, the members of staff and assessors involved are trained to the highest standard, ensuring that the principles of the Equality Act are adhered to.
 This is supported through our Standards of Practice and Unconscious Bias training that is delivered to all of our assessors.